Arpit9110/SY0_701/Domain 1.md

 ## Availability:
 It refers to data being available to use for user when intended.
 It concerns with the availability of data in any scenario.

-- These are the CIA traids by now a days there are 2 more factors:
+- These are the CIA triads by now a days there are 2 more factors:

 ## Non-Repudiation:
 It guarantee that a specific action event has take place and cannot be denied by the both the parties involved.
 It can be achieved by logging every action, process by users as well as the process initiating any process or features.